I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxusbdevice/nf-udecxusbdevice-udecxusbdeviceplugin.md

 <p>The method returns STATUS_SUCCESS if the operation succeeds.
 Otherwise, this method might return an appropriate <a href="https://msdn.microsoft.com/7792201b-63bb-4db5-803d-2af02893d505">NTSTATUS</a> error code. </p>

 ## -remarks
 <p>After the client driver calls this method, the class extension sends I/O requests and invokes callback functions on the endpoints and the device. </p>

-<p>After the client driver calls this method, the class extension sends I/O requests and invokes callback functions on the endpoints and the device. </p>

 ## -requirements